Salvation Army assistance programs Lake County Illinois.

 Other services can also be arranged as part of emergency aid.
 There are vouchers for medications or to pay for motels for those Lake County families impacted by a disaster.
 There is an after school program that can help families offset day care costs, and other funds for everything from security deposits to water bills, if the applicant is facing homelessness.

+There may be food, a low cost thrift store, emergency funds and more.
 The Waukegan social services office is the main location to turn to for help.
 Address is as follows.
 850 S Green Bay Rd, Waukegan, IL 60085, or dial (847) 336-1880 for information.